Marlene Mejia Weiss, Executive Director of Outreach

-Teacher Alex runs the preschooler room for children 2.5 years old-PreK.
+Teacher Alex leads the Preschool Room for children 2.5 years old-PreK.
 Alex brings a breadth of experience, warmth and enthusiasm to The Inc. team.
 While currently pursuing a Bachelor’s degree in Early Childhood Education, Alex has taught and worked with children in a variety of settings, including preschool, daycare and summer camp programs.
-In addition to her other teaching experience, Alex has extensive experience in teaching sign language and working to build confidence and creative problem solving in children.
+In addition to her other teaching experience, Alex has extensive experience in teaching sign language and working to build confidence and creative problem-solving in children.
 When she is not at school or teaching Alex enjoys being involved in the local theatre scene and roller skating.

 Rocio Cruz, Part-Time Spanish Immersion Playschool Teacher

 Rocio Cruz is The Inc’s drop-in Spanish Immersion Playschool teacher.
 She is a native Spanish speaker from Mexico and has a BA in Social Work and is a mother of two.
 Rocio has more than 12 years of experience working with children in a variety of settings including daycare, nannying and preschool.
 She is involved in the local Seattle Spanish community by volunteering for cultural events, one being the Dia de Muertos at Seattle Center.